|

 goods.

-Means of Communication There is a post office
+p.898 Means of Communication There is a

-roads are in good condition.
+Parish roads are in good condition.

 Glasford